 When comparing Asana vs Casual, the Slant community recommends Asana for most people.
-In the question“What is the best cross-platform to-do list app?”
-Asana is ranked 14th while Casual is ranked 60th.
+In the question“What are the best cross-platform to do list apps?”
+Asana is ranked 11th while Casual is ranked 63rd.
 The most important reason people chose Asana is:

 Asana has fantastic mechanisms for dealing with team collaboration.
 Not only can tasks be assigned to team members, but Asana lets users follow tasks and use hyperlinks to refer to team members within a task.

 Ranked in these QuestionsQuestion Ranking

 The Asana task workflow within a project is broken down into "Today," "Upcoming," and "Later."
 The tasks themselves have the status of either done or not done.
 There is also a subtask feature to group tasks together.
 Tasks can be assigned to other team members and are stored in the "Inbox" view for processing.
 This replaces email for some team communication.

 Teams can have private (only visible to project members) and public (visible to anyone in the team) projects.
 Each member can also have their own personal projects.

 Tasks can be viewed in list and calendar views.
 It's possible to display only the tasks assigned to the user or tasks organized by project or team.
 Single tasks can exist in multiple projects.
 Lists of tasks can be divided into sections and organized in many different ways – tasks that still have to be done, tasks that have been completed, by due date, by assignee, by popularity, etc.